Vazimax/Dataset-Generation/README.md

-# CVE Dataset Generation Automation
+# CVE Dataset Generation and CodeBERT Variant Infilling

 This project automates the collection and validation of high-quality, weaponizable CVEs to create a seed dataset for LLM-guided variant generation.
 The goal is to build a dataset of ~700 validated, weaponizable code variants to test vulnerability detection models.